saidulislam/deep-reinforcement-continuous-control/Report.md

 - WEIGHT_DECAY = 0        # L2 weight decay

 Model architecture:
 I used Udacity's example code on DDPG.
-I experimented very little with the number of hidden layers.
+I experimented very little with the number of hidden layers and neurons as my training was taking too long and the average score was not improving (less than 1).
+I experimented mostly with hyperparameters.
+The architecture uses 2 fully connected actor critic neural networks.

 ## Plot of Rewards
 I couldn't get 20 agents working, so I used 1 agent and ran for 500 episodes.